‘I Am Able’ documentary has exclusive run at Putnam to benefit QC non-profits

 DAVENPORT, Iowa (KWQC) -The “I Am Able” red carpet premiere was Nov.
 2 and now the heartwarming documentary produced by Fresh Films will have a run at the Putnam Museum, 1717 West 12th Street, from Nov.
 3-13 with showings at 6:30 p.m.

-Estlin Feigley, Fresh Films and producer of the movie, and Caralee Rath, who appears in the film with her daughter Hannah, discuss the documentary’s content and story, the showings, and how the evening’s proceeds will go directly to worthy non-profit organizations that operate in the Quad Cities.
+Amy Blommer, Fresh Films, and Jeff Coussens, Penguin Project (provides theatrical opportunities for those with special needs), discuss the documentary’s content and story, the showings, and how proceeds will go directly to worthy, local non-profit organizations.

 Filmed in 2019, “I Am Able” follows the journey of nine Quad Cities’ residents as they stage the musical “Seussical”.
 As these young artists take center stage, the spotlight shines on their abilities and similarities to all of us.